 NUTRITIONAL VALUE AND RECIPES WITH DANDELION

 How to eat dandelion leaves?

 In many places, especially in the regions of Central Europe, where this plant abounds, the tradition of eating dandelion is preserved, although in others, it has been limited only to its medicinal use.
-(See medicinal properties of dandelion in the listing above)
+(See medicinal properties of dandelion in the listing below)

 Nutritional value of dandelion